chticer/fortunestreetanalyzer/README.md

 ## Installation and Setup

-Download and install the latest version of .NET 6.0 SDK or ASP.NET Core Runtime from https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+Download and install the latest version of .NET 7.0 from https://dotnet.microsoft.com/en-us/download/dotnet/7.0

 Download and install the latest version of Git from https://git-scm.com/downloads